Document Fields & Coding

 Once created, the Confidentiality Coding option will be available for use in the Document Viewer.

-Creating a Confidentiality Code in Discovery
+Creating a Confidentiality Code

-Scroll down to the Fields box and click "Create New".
+Scroll to the Fields section and click Create New.

-Creating (custom) Fields in Discovery
+Creating Custom Fields in Discovery

 *This functionality is available for Advanced users only.